magentabusiness/magentabusiness.github.io/docs/user-guide/install/pe/cluster/docker-compose-setup.md

 {% assign docsPrefix = "pe/" %}

-This guide will help you to setup ThingsBoard in cluster mode with Docker Compose.
+This guide will help you to setup IoT Hub in cluster mode with Docker Compose.
 For this purpose, we will use docker container images available on [Docker Hub](https://hub.docker.com/search?q=thingsboard&type=image&image_filter=store).

 ## Prerequisites

-ThingsBoard Microservices are running in dockerized environment.
+IoT Hub Microservices are running in dockerized environment.
 Before starting please make sure Docker Engine and Docker Compose are installed in your system.

 {% include templates/install/docker-install.md %}